Jyeshthoputro

-Jyeshthoputro is a 2019 Indian Bengali language film directed by Kaushik Ganguly and features Prosenjit Chatterjee, Ritwick Chakraborty, Sudipta Chakraborty and Gargi Roychowdhury.
+Jyeshthoputro (Elder son) is a 2019 Indian Bengali language film directed by Kaushik Ganguly and features Prosenjit Chatterjee, Ritwick Chakraborty, Sudipta Chakraborty and Gargi Roychowdhury.
 The original story of the film was conceived by Rituparno Ghosh titled Anyo Nayok.
 In this film Prosenjit and Ritwik shared the screen for the first time.
 At the 67th National Film award, Jyesthoputro received two awards, one for Best Original Screenplay and another for Best Background Score.